atacker22dw/Multifaceted-Brain-Imaging-Data-Integration-via-Analysis-of-Subspaces/README.md

 Finally, the `Principal Angle Analysis Validation` folder contains the `PAA.m` file necessary to compute the Principal Angle Analysis discussed in Sections 3.4 and 4.3.  `PAA.m` will call `mPrinAngles.m`.

-The data used in this study (HCP-YA) is freely and publicly available at [ConnectomeDB website](https://www.humanconnectome.org/study/hcp-young-adult/data-releases).